-The Admin Manual is a detailed guide to setting up, configuring and administering a DeskPRO helpdesk.
+The Admin Guide is a detailed guide to setting up, configuring and administering your Deskpro Helpdesk.

 Learning more about using DeskPRO as an agent

-The Agent Quickstart Guide is a 12-page guide designed to get agents familiar with the helpdesk as quickly as possible.
-It is automatically emailed to your agents when they get an account on your helpdesk.
+The Agent Quickstart Guide is a 12-page Guide designed to get Agents familiar with the Deskpro Helpdesk as quickly as possible.
+It is automatically emailed to your Agents when they get an account.